The Four Main Types of Budgets and Budgeting Methods

-Levels of Involvement in Budgeting Process
+Levels of Involvement in the Budgeting Process

 We want buy-in and acceptance from the entire organization in the budgeting process, but we also want a well-defined budget and one that is not manipulated by people.
 There is always a trade-off between goal congruence and involvement.
-The three themes outlined below need to be taken in consideration with all types of budgets.
+The three themes outlined below need to be taken into consideration with all types of budgets.

 Imposed budgeting is a top-down process where executives adhere to a goal that they set for the company.
 Managers follow the goals and impose budget targets for activities and costs.
 It can be effective if a company is in a turnaround situation where they need to meet some difficult goals, but there might be very little goal congruence.